 It’s that time of the year: the flowers are blooming, the grass is turning green and people who suffer from nasal allergies and sinus pain are struggling to catch their next breath.
-Many people in Texas, women in particular, suffer from chronic sinusitis, a common condition that involves the sinuses becoming inflamed and swollen.
+Many people in Texas suffer from chronic sinusitis, a common condition that involves the sinuses becoming inflamed and swollen.

-According to the Centers for Disease Control (CDC), almost 12 percent of people in the United States have been diagnosed with sinusitis, and another study found that 15.5 percent of women were diagnosed with the condition compared to 9.8 percent of men.
+According to the Centers for Disease Control (CDC), almost 12% of people in the United States have been diagnosed with sinusitis, and another study found that 15.5 percent of women were diagnosed with the condition compared to 9.8 percent of men.

 Chronic sinusitis is an inflammation of the sinus lining lasting three months or more and is one of the most commonly diagnosed chronic illnesses.
 It is caused by bacterial, viral and allergic conditions as well as structural issues like blockages of the sinus opening.